citelao/sensible/_coffee_shop/6-coffee.md

 So after all that, is it?

-I think so.
-For most people.
-[HTTPS]({{site.baseurl}}/https/) helps with that a lot.

-## True for me or true for you?

-At the beginning of this guide, I claimed that [this guide is different]({{site.baseurl}}/im_different/) because it doesn't just offer blind advice.
-And, indeed, every single person on Earth worries about different things.
-Although the word "[security]({{site.baseurl}}/security/)" means the same thing everywhere, what security *gives* to you differs for everyone.

-You might be right to avoid coffee shop wi-fi---depending on what you care about.

-As a straightforward example, you might not want to give out your email address to Starbucks because you think they'll send you annoying emails.
-If Starbucks wi-fi requires your email address, then you might not want to use their wi-fi.

-## Some things are always true
+For most people, yes.
+It is extremely unlikely that a hacker would wait on public wi-fi to intercept your data.
+And, from a technical side, modern Internet protocols (specifically SSL and [HTTPS]({{site.baseurl}}/https/)) protect your data from snoopers anyway.

+## Starbucks can be productive, but not for hackers

-But we also know [whether or not random people are even likely to be hacked]({{site.baseurl}}/hackers/).
+Why is it safe to use the wi-fi?
+Well, we know [whether or not random people are even likely to be targeted]({{site.baseurl}}/hackers/).
 We know that most people are at risk of indiscriminate, scaleable (or large-scale) attacks (although some people need to [get additional help]({{site.baseurl}}/help/)).

 We know what hackers want (in general), so we can make educated guesses about how they'll try to get it.
 Even though we don't know exact numbers about [how folks get hacked]({{site.baseurl}}/how_hacked/), we can make pretty decent guesses with what we already know.